SirNapkin1334/NTRBoot-Source/README.md

 <details>
   <summary>Programming</summary>

-  * I mainly use Java and Python.
-  * I know JavaScript, but refuse to give up my opinion that it is an evil demon from hell.
-  * I plan on learning Kotlin and JVM Bytecode.
+  I mainly use Kotlin and some Java.
+I use Python occasionally.
+I know JavaScript but I won't do it for free.

 </details>